 3. HYDROGEN PEROXIDE

-Hydrogen peroxide is considered safe to use in organic gardens because it quickly breaks down into oxygen and water molecules.
+Hydrogen peroxide is considered safe in organic gardens because it quickly breaks down into oxygen and water molecules.
 This solution is generally diluted.
 The solution commercially available for gardening is usually the 3% one.
-Although it is usually used to prevent root fungus, Hydrogen Peroxide works very well as an organic pest control for your soil.
+Although it is usually used to prevent root fungus, Hydrogen Peroxide works very well as organic pest control for your soil.
 Hydrogen Peroxide helps to aerate the soil and avoid root rot.
 Root rot happens when the soil is too compact, and the roots suffer because they don’t get enough oxygen and nutrients.
-When it is absorbed into the soil, the hydrogen peroxide breaks down and releases oxygen.
+When absorbed into the soil, hydrogen peroxide breaks down and releases oxygen.
 Hydrogen Peroxide works great as soil pest control.
 It is effective against fungal diseases such as powdery mildew and works best against spider mites and fungal gnats.
-You can prepare your homemade spray by diluting the solution further and combining it with an equal amount of water.
+You can prepare your homemade spray by diluting the solution and combining it with an equal amount of water.
 Spray directly on the soil when digging planting holes.
-You can also spray it at the surrounding soil.
+You can also spray it on the surrounding soil.
 By doing this, you will reduce the presence of pests such as spider mites, gnats, aphids, and other small critters.
 Be aware that spraying Hydrogen Peroxide will not kill eggs.
-Always wear gloves when handling this solution as it could irritate the skin.
+Always wear gloves when handling this solution, as it could irritate the skin.

 4. KEEP YOUR SOIL HEALTHY AND CLEAN:

 What does it mean to keep the soil clean?
 Don’t worry!
 I’m not asking you to start digging in the whole garden and clean it of stones and debris.
-Here is what you need to do to have a clean and nourished soil:
+Here is what you need to do to have clean and nourished soil:

 - Avoid tilling the soil: Farmers used to think that this process was necessary to incorporate air into the ground; however, now they argue if this has any benefits at all.
 When tilling the soil, we uproot everything, and this process ruins the best part of the earth, which is buried deep down, exposing it to the sun, air, and wind.
 By doing so, the best organic matter is dispersed or washed away by the rains.
 When we till with machines, we kill all sorts of beneficial insects, worms, and microorganisms that work on behalf of gardeners.